Christoph33one/post-planner-api/README.md

 ---

 # Testing
-Travel plan list

-Seven tests were conducted for the travel post using Django's API test case.
-These included verifying that:

-- The user can view a list of posts using the URL /travelplanposts/, which should return a status.HTTP_200_OK error.
+### Automated tests
+I have used Django's API Test Case to perform all automated tests.
+I have thoroughly tested all three models to ensure that all user and API functions are working as expected.
+Additionally, I have verified that each URL endpoint corresponds to the correct function.

 - A logged-in user can create a post with the correct user ID.
 Additionally, three fields from the travelplan model were tested within the response, as these fields have an attribute of blank set to false.
 This return a status.HTTP_201_CREATED

 - An unauthorized user attempting to create a post will receive a status.HTTP_403_FORBIDDEN error, indicating that they do not have the necessary permissions.
 This is also tested as part of the overall verification process.

+### Profile

+- Test a profile is created with an authenicated user only and can be viewed withe url endpoint of /profiles/ also status.HTTP_200_OK displayed from the api.

+- Test a profile can be retieved using a matching user ID WHY IS THIS TEST PASSING ON A 403    ???????????????????????????????

+- Test a unauthorised user can not log into a profile they do not own and return a status HTTP_403_FORBIDDEN displayed from the api.

+- Test a authenticated user can log into thier profile and a url endpoint of /profiles/1 to give the users ID.
+Also a status.HTTP_200_OK displayed from the api.

+- Test a logged in user can update their with the url endpoint of /profiles/1/ and the api returns a status.HTTP_200_OK

+- Test an unauthorised user can not update a profile they do not own and the api returns a status HTTP_403_FORBIDDEN

+- Test a user can delete their profile on the request and the api returns a status.HTTP_204_NO_CONTENT after deletion

+- Test an unauthorised user can not delete a profile they do not won and the pai returns a status HTTP_403_FORBIDDEN

-Travel plan post detail
+### Travel plan post detail

+- Tested that all traveplans can be viewed as a list in the api /travelplanposts/

-- Tested whether a post can be retrieved using the URL /posts/1/ and the correct user ID.
+- Tested whether a travel plan can be retrieved using the URL /travelplanposts/?owner__profile=3 and the correct user ID.
 Additionally, verified that the response returns a status.HTTP_200_OK error, indicating that the operation was successful.

 - Tested the scenario where an incorrect URL is used to retrieve a post (e.g., /posts/999).
 As this post count does not exist, the response should return a status.HTTP_404_NOT_FOUND error, indicating that the requested resource could not be found.